ozmengok/CustomerManagement/CustomerManagementAPI/README.txt

 is for data models which are used through controller, business, and data layers.

-*Web apis : GetCustomerList, GetCustomerListByName, CreateCustomer   can be found in CustomerController.cs
+*Web apis : GetCustomerList, GetCustomerListByName, CreateCustomer, DeleteCustomer   can be found in CustomerController.cs

 *Dependency injections are registered at program.cs builder.Services.AddSingleton<ICustomerManager, CustomerManager>();